krib00/Twitter_Logo/README.md

 I used the original Twitter color in the page design, but I also added an option to change the color to your preferred one.

+To make things more interesting, I created a drawing animation for the Bézier curve, where users can control the animation speed.

 These pictures are free to download, so you can use them for your own projects.

 The website contains four pages: a home page and one page for each picture.